These general terms and conditions apply to all offers and agreements in which VRelax acts as a supplier.

 3.1 The Supplier always performs its Services on the basis of a best efforts obligation, with the exception of elements of the service for which a specific result has been explicitly determined in the Agreement.

-3.2 The Customer is obliged to do all that is reasonably necessary and desirable to enable the timely and correct performance of the Agreement between the parties by the Supplier.
-In particular, the Customer ensures that all data that the Supplier indicates are necessary or that the Customer should reasonably understand are necessary for the performance of the Service, are provided to the Supplier in a timely and correct manner.
-The period within which the Supplier must perform the Agreement does not commence until after all requested and necessary information has been received by the Supplier.
+3.2 Customer is obliged to do and refrain from doing everything that is reasonably necessary and desirable to enable Supplier to execute the Agreement between the parties in a timely and correct manner.
+In particular, Customer shall ensure that all data that Supplier indicates is necessary or that Customer should reasonably understand is necessary for the execution of the Service, are provided to Supplier in a timely and correct manner.
+The period within which Supplier must execute the Agreement shall not commence until all requested and necessary data have been received by Supplier.

-3.3 The Supplier has the right to have certain activities ensuing from the Agreement between the parties carried out by third parties.
-Any unexpected additional costs associated with this are only for the account of the Customer if this has been agreed in writing in advance.
-These general terms and conditions also apply to the work performed by third parties in that context.
+3.3 Supplier has the right to have certain activities resulting from the Agreement between the parties carried out by third parties.
+Any unexpected additional costs related to this shall only be borne by Purchaser if this has been agreed in writing in advance.
+These general terms and conditions shall also apply to the activities carried out by third parties in this context.

 3.4 The Customer will immediately inform the Supplier of changes in name, address, place of residence or place of business, e-mail addresses, telephone numbers, bank account numbers or other data relevant to the performance of the Agreement.